Eliza7AC/agnoster-bash-color/README.md

 # agnoster-bash-color
 This configuration of agnoster theme is used to have history line, time and username in different colors.
 There is two available configurations: **random colors** and **fixed colors**.
-Choose the one you prefer.
+Choose the one you prefer. :cupid:

 ### Prerequisites